mykytashch/Multilingual-Dictionary-Builder/README.md

 English:

 Using the NLTK library in Python, we obtained a list of all English words stored in the file "All English Words 236,000.txt".

+## Author

+Multilingual Dictionary Builder is developed by Mykyta Shcheholevatyi